Foundation

 Customer experience failures

-A customer in your ERP with a different address than your B2B portal ships to the wrong location.
+A customer in your ERP with a different address than your Ecommerce portal ships to the wrong location.
 A common, costly, avoidable error.

 Reporting inconsistency